Cotya/magento-composer-installer/README.md

 }
 ```

-### Deploy per Copy or Hardlink
+### Deploy per Copy instead of Symlink

 There is a deploy per copy strategy.
+This can only be configured in the root composer.json, it can't be configured on a per-package level.
-This is how to use it for your deploys:
+Here is how to use it:

 ```json
 {